-No one likes critics; unsurprisingly I felt quite sad, but I accepted his opinion and took his advice.
+I accepted his opinion and took his advice.
 Next time when I had an exam, and when I was asked once to paint clouds; I decided to paint something completely different.
 I painted bright triangular clouds, which impressed my teacher a lot.

 Since that time we became good friends, and I attend his painting club every week, where I share new things for me, like painting on glass or combining different colors.
 Most importantly, I learned how to give freedom to my imagination and not being afraid of experiments.
 As a matter of fact, it is a continuous learning process for me; I am still open to new things and new techniques.

 Your paintings are in an abstract style.
 How did you realize that this style is your niche?